 Program requirements if new legal requirements enter into force which require the mitigation activity to be implemented The program immediately ceases issuance of credits when the new legal requirements enter into force, regardless of whether they are systematically enforced or not.
-The program ceases issuance of credits at the end of the current crediting period if new legal requirements entered into force, regardless of whether they are systematically enforced or not.
-The program ceases issuance of credits at the end of the current crediting period if new legal requirements entered into force and if these are systematically enforced.
+The program immediately ceases issuance of credits when the new legal requirements are systematically enforced.
+3 The program ceases issuance of credits at the end of the current crediting period if new legal requirements entered into force, regardless of whether they are systematically enforced or not.
+3 The program ceases issuance of credits at the end of the current crediting period if new legal requirements entered into force and if these are systematically enforced.
 2 The program does not specifically address this matter or allows projects to continue to issue carbon credits for the remainder of the project lifetime.
 1